Policies and Procedures

 The policy is for all employee of Inverclyde Council and provides a range of family friendly benefits to both parents and carers.

-The policy for SJC and teaching staff aim to provide a consistent and fair mechanism to raising concerns and seeking resolution to these quickly and effectively.
+The policy aims to provide a consistent and fair mechanism for employees of Inverclyde Council to raising concerns and seeking resolution to these quickly and effectively.
 The Appeals procedure details what would happen in the event of an appeal.

 Health and Safety Policy